Hello friends, family, campers and glampers. Welcome to the biggest adventure of our lives!

 What does this adventure entail, you ask?
 Well, it begins with a cheap, tiny, and most likely mildewy travel camper, and eventually ends with a cozy little cabin homestead in the mountains.

 In the meantime, I want to document the ups, downs, celebrations, and nervous breakdowns that will undoubtedly accompany this endeavor.
 I hope to share this journey with humor and gratitude, and maybe even some unseen inspiration along the way.

 Speaking of inspiration, what inspired us to take this nontraditional route into official adulthood?
 Being cheapskates!
 Really… That’s how this journey started, at least.
-When a typical home in the area you dream of living in averages at around half a million dollars (here’s looking at you, Boulder), you pursue other creative ideas.
+When a typical home in the area you dream of living in averages around a half million dollars (looking at you, Boulder), you pursue other creative ideas.
 Like into the wild, toilet is a luxury creative ideas.

 I call it hobo chic — not to be confused with boho chic, which I assure you is much fancier.

 The crazy housing market isn’t the only reason we’re taking this route, though.
 We’re going on this adventure because…. well, because why not?
 We don’t understand the concept of staring at a computer at work all day just to afford a place to stare at a computer all night.
 So, we are channeling the frontiersmen of old, and are parting out into the wilderness.

 We still need a roof over our heads though, and ultimately decided on a vintage pull-behind travel trailer — a 1962 Shasta — about 16 feet in length.
 We needed something small and light enough for us to tow with a Jeep Compass, so weighing around 2,000 pounds.